cloudnative-pg/docs/versioned_docs/version-1.27/use_cases.md

 ---
 id: use_cases
-sidebar_position: 4
+sidebar_position: 30
-title: Use Cases
+title: Use cases
 ---

 # Use cases